ghost368/ghost368.github.io/jupyter.md

 * close tab is Alt+w in jupyter lab (not Ctrl+W which closes the whole thing - inherited from chrome)
 * jupyter supports autocompletion using tab (similar to plain ipython), but won't show option list automatically

+* use %prun magic to profile a cell run